This scenario is a kind of “hub world,” a place where PCs can get together and discover multiple possible storylines, threats and opportunities.

-The place you’ve been told about is in a bombed-out condo in former Williamsburg, Brooklyn: part burnt husk, part flourishing anarchist commune, and secretly, part Sentient refuge.
-The condo, nicknamed The Tower, consists of floor after floor of squats, hydroponics and vertical farms, tent cities and DIY labs, bristling with antennae, solar panels and scavenged parts and is home to hundreds of humans and anthroids alike.
+The place you’ve been told about is in a bombed-out condo in former Williamsburg, Brooklyn: part burnt husk, part flourishing anarchist commune, and secretly, part sentient refuge.
+The condo, nicknamed The Silver Tower, consists of floor after floor of squats, hydroponics and vertical farms, tent cities and DIY labs, bristling with antennae, solar panels and scavenged parts and is home to hundreds of humans and anthroids alike.

-And on the 20th floor, a place called ALLOY: an under-the-radar club frequented by all manner of Sentient sympathizers of one kind or another, owned and operated by Sentients, where one can find a wide array of unique experiences, from experimental electronic music to mind-altering metaviruses.
+And on the 20th floor, a place called ALLOY: an under-the-radar club frequented by all manner of sentient sympathizers of one kind or another, owned and operated by sentients, where one can find a wide array of unique experiences, from experimental electronic music to mind-altering metaviruses.

-The ground floor features a colorful plethora of murals, paintings and tags and an open construction lift that travels up and down along the side of the building (the original elevators having long since fallen into disrepair).
+The ground floor features a colorful plethora of murals, paintings and tags and an open construction lift that travels up and down along the side of the building (the original elevators have long since fallen into disrepair).

 Most of the floors are occupied by tent cities and elaborate (even ingenious and beautiful) communal kitchens, living and recreation areas, and hydroponics and vertical farms.